cycle/docs/docs/en/relation/many-to-many.md

 # Many To Many

+A relation of type 'Many To Many' provides a more complex connection with the ability to use an intermediate entity for the connection.
+The relation requires the `through` option with similar rules as `target`.

-Many to Many relations are, in fact, two relations combined together.
-This relation requires an intermediate (pivot) entity to connect the source and target entities.
-Example: many users have many tags, many posts have many favorites.
+'Many To Many' relations are, in fact, two relations combined together.
+This relation requires an intermediate (pivot) entity to connect the source and target entities. **Example:** many users have many tags, many posts have many favorites.

 The relation provides access to an intermediate object on all the steps, including creation, update and query building.

 ## Definition

-To define a Many To Many relation using the annotated entities extension, use (attention, make sure to create pivot entity):
+To define a 'Many To Many' relation using the annotated entities' extension, use (attention, make sure to create pivot entity):

 ```php